dewalor/wailee/priv/posts/2025/09-28-waiting-out-the-typhoon.md

 Finally, silence.
 <br>
 <br>
 I've been struggling with what tone to use with my mom.
 There's no denying I feel frustrated from time to time, especially when I feel a tinge of narcissism on her end.
 I also wonder if mild shock is the best therapy.
-When I went to visit her the next day, I brought her some food and told her again she wouldn't see me for a few days because of the typhoon.
+When I visited her the next day, I brought her some food and told her again she wouldn't see me for a few days because of the typhoon.
 She nodded.
 <br>
 <br>
 Regasa came and went quickly.
 In the end, she only endured two days without visits.